-Hi, my name is Amber Anderson and I am the Early Intervention Coordinator with Universal MH/DD/SAS.
+Hi, my name is Amber Anderson and I am the Early Intervention Director for Universal MH/DD/SAS.
 I have worked with children and their families for over fourteen years.
 The past six years, I have been directly involved with our Early Intervention Program.
 I have a Bachelor of Science in Child Development.
 My past jobs as a More at Four Teacher, Child Care Provider and Targeted Case Manager have given me the experience to supervise the Early Intervention program as well as directly provide Community Based Rehabilitation Services (CBRS – Special Instruction).
 I work directly with each CDSA and the Early Intervention Service Coordinators to ensure that the therapist provided is the best fit for the child and his/her family.
 If you would like more information on our program or are interested in job possibilities, please contact me at 828-438-0006.

 Amber Anderson, BS, ITFS

 Hello!
 My name is McKenna Childress.
 I graduated from the University of North Carolina at Charlotte with a B.S. in Psychology in 2019.
 I am excited to be a part of the Universal team as an Early Intervention Specialist.
 I look forward to working with children and their families to develop skills that they will use for the rest of their lives.

 Hello!
 My name is Deonta’ Clowney.
 In 2016 I graduated from Limestone College, receiving my B.S. in Social Work.
 Since receiving my degree, I’ve worked with people from various ages, backgrounds, and abilities in various settings.
 I believe the developmental years are the foundation of each individual.
 The skills learned in infancy continue to build/expand into the toddler stage, childhood, adolescents, and into adulthood.
 I am very excited to be a part of the Universal family.

 Deonta’ Clowney, BSW, ITFS